 What is employee turnover?

-Employee turnover is what happens when employees either leave of their own accord (voluntary turnover) or are asked to leave, perhaps following poor performance, a dissolution of their role, or other organisational changes (involuntary turnover).
+Employee turnover is what happens when employees leave – either of their own accord or being asked to leave, perhaps following poor performance, dissolution of their role, or other organisational changes.

 Hiring is expensive, and losing people can disrupt organisational performance.
 Excessive turnover is linked with low morale and customer churn, which are both expensive and undesirable.
 So it’s little wonder that employee turnover is generally viewed as an unconditional negative in business.